-Digital displays are highly rated because of the easy readability, which is an invaluable asset in the military.
+Digital displays are highly rated because of their easy readability, which is an invaluable asset in the military.
 A typical G-Shock tactical watch has a digital or a hybrid analog/digital face.
 Digital displays are also irreplaceable in presenting various informative data from the temperature to measuring the heights and air pressure.

 All the G-Shock digital watches have a 12/24-hour format and possess a stopwatch functionality with some models measuring an astounding 1/1000 precision.
 As you may already know, a 24-hour format is prevalent amongst the military personnel in keeping misunderstandings minimal without the confusing AMs and PMs.

 A stopwatch engages precise timing and countdown opportunities, which is, again, a beneficial property in tactical operations.

 An analog/digital hybrid display is capable of showing all the necessary data you’ll find from a G-shock tactical watch.
 Though a fully digital display is more widespread in combat, the hybrid version is vastly gaining popularity.

 Many find the classic dial clearer in giving a better sense of time with the watch’s hands displayed.
-Of course, it’s up to everyone to decide, but you definitely can’t look passed the opportunities both face types can offer.
+Of course, it’s up to everyone to decide, but you definitely can’t look past the opportunities both face types can offer.

 How Much Does a G-Shock Cost?